Dealing with negative feedback on social media – case study

 Late in the afternoon London time, I started to sense that there was an issue in that some people thought we had just sent emails to everyone saying they were in the top 1% – as some sort of PR stunt.

-Of course nothing could be further form the truth.
+Of course nothing could be further from the truth.

 They smelled a rat.
 The conspiracy theories started.